DavidDTessier/gcp-certifications/Security Engineer/README.md

     * Provides a 99.99% SLA when configured with two interfaces and two external IPs
 * Classic:
   * External IPs and forwarding rules must be created
-  * Static Routing (policy based, route based) or Dynamic Routing using BGP
+  * Static Routing (policy based, route based) or Dynamic Routing using Cloud Router with Border Gateway Protocol (BGP)
   * Provides a 99.99% SLA

 ### Cloud Interconnect